 5 Effective Jowl Treatment Options

 Not many areas of the body show a person’s age more than the lower face.
 Natural aging causes the sleek contours of the chin and jawline to sag from loosening skin around the mouth and cheeks.
 This excess droopy skin that collects along the lower part of the face (specifically along the jawline and below the cheeks) is commonly referred to as the jowls.
+Learn more about the causes of jowls in this blog post.

 There are several effective treatments to get rid of sagging jowls.
 People who exhibit early stages of jowl formation can benefit from non-surgical procedures like laser skin tightening or dermal fillers, while others with more severe jowls may require surgical intervention.